EOSIO/eos/governance/constitution.md

 # Article VII  - Open Source
 Each Member who makes available a smart contract on this blockchain shall be a Developer.
 Each Developer shall offer their smart contracts via a free and open source license, and each smart contract shall be documented with a Ricardian Contract stating the intent of all parties and naming the Arbitration Forum that will resolve disputes arising from that contract.

-# Article VII - Language
+# Article VIII - Language
 Multi-lingual contracts must specify one prevailing language in case of dispute and the author of any translation shall be liable for losses due to their false, misleading, or ambiguous attested translations.

 # Article IX - Dispute Resolution